wp-plugins/gravity-forms-infobox-field/readme.txt

 This will give this infobox a white background.

+= How to use with Gravity PDF (previously Gravity Forms PDF extended) =

+To exclude the infoboxes from PDF's created using Gravity PDF ensure that the Infobox has a Custom CSS Class of 'exclude'.

+This can be added in the form editor in the 'Appearance' tab.

 == Screenshots ==

 1. This screen shot shows several infoboxes in a form.
 There are six different styles that can selected.
 More information can be displayed in a text area that is hidden until the user clicks on the 'More information' link.